-Images and photos can often be compressed to reduce their storage space requirements.
-If used with care, image compression can reduce file sizes of images and photos anywhere between 10% to 90%, without a visible loss in quality.
+Images and photos can often be compressed to reduce storage space requirements.
+If used with care, image compression can reduce file sizes of images and photos anywhere between 10% to 90%, without producing a visible loss in quality.

 Caesium is a lightweight image compressor that comes with all the bells and whistles one would expect.